USEPA/code-json-generator/README.md

 to include in the generated inventory.
 An [example configuration file][3] is provided to help get started.

+1. Update the configuration file to your Agency's respective endpoints.
+2. The existing create-agency-inventory-config.js file in the bin folder can be deleted.
+3. Move the new configuration file from the etc folder into the bin folder.
+4. Rename the configuration file to create-agency-inventory-config.js.

 ### Run the application

 The application provides command-line usage syntax help via the `--help` switch.